crate/crate/DEVELOP.rst

 Crate is written in Java_ 7, so a JDK needs to be installed.
 On OS X we recommend using `Oracle's Java`_ and OpenJDK_ on Linux Systems.
+We recommend installing Java 7 update 55 or later or Java 8 update 20 or later.
+Previous versions of Java 7 can cause data corruption and data loss.

 The documentation is built using Sphinx_ which requires Python_ 2.7 to be installed in addition to Java_.
 Make sure that there is a python executable